Are Life Jackets Required On Kayaks In Florida

 Why Is It Important To Have Life Jackets?

 Life jackets help prevent drowning.
-So, if you want to avoid a boating accident, ensure everyone on the boat is properly wearing a life jacket.
+So, to avoid a boating accident, ensure everyone on the boat is properly wearing a life jacket.

 Life jackets are designed to keep people afloat in water.
 They work by inflating and holding a person’s head and torso out of the water.
 A life jacket is a personal flotation device.